Providing Liquidity on VirtuSwap

 The main difference from traditional AMM pools is that the VirtuSwap pools hold not only the two Native Assets, but also a certain number of Reserve Assets.
 Therefore, the LP holdings in the pool include not only their share of the Native Assets, but also their share of the Reserve Assets, exposing the LPs to additional risk.

-Every pool has a list of Allowed Reserves showing all the assets it can accept as reserves.
+Every pool has a list of showing all the assets it can accept as reserves.
 In the initial release of VirtuSwap, all pools in the system have the same list of Allowed Reserves.
 The list can be updated from time to time by the governance procedures.

 VirtuSwap limits the LP risk in two ways: